Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Springfield serve the city's healthcare, logistics, and retail headquarters.
-This proximity enables low-latency connectivity for local enterprise operations.
+Proximity To Key Business Districts: Data centers are centrally located to serve the growing healthcare, financial, and educational sectors in Southwest Missouri.
+This proximity ensures low-latency access for local enterprise headquarters and regional branch offices.

 Natural Disaster Risk